ptitSeb/gl4es/README.md

 Version history
 ----

+##### Current version
+ * Return some values in glXQueryServerString, coherent with glXGetClientString

 ##### 0.9.2
  * All matrix are tracked now
  * Texture Matrix are 100% handled by gl4es.
 GLES Hardware keep an Identity matrix (TexCoord are transformed if needed).
 This allows a better handling of NPOT texture on hadware that doesn't support Full NPOT (fixed movies beiing horizontaly shifted in openmw with LIBGL_NPOT=1 for example)